I see clients from 9:30am Monday to Wednesday. I offer supervision on Thursdays and I have no availability on Fridays.

-With whomever you choose to work, what is vital for a good therapeutic outcome for you is that you choose the right person to support you.
+With whomever you choose to work, what is vital is that you choose the right person to support you for a good therapeutic outcome.
 As I've already said - trust your "gut" on this!

 5. How many therapy sessions do I need?

 As an individual you can have as few as 4 to 6 sessions or as many sessions as feel comfortable for you and your needs.
 I work at YOUR pace.
 We review where you are from time to time.
 YOU decide when you have got what YOU need from our work together.